Vacancies in generic Kitaev spin liquids

 The Green function $G_{\vect r,\vect r'}(\omega) \equiv\langle i \lambda_{\vect r}\lambda_{\vect r'}\rangle_\omega$ at long distances follows the scaling Without vacancies, the exponents are $z=\alpha=1$, and the scaling function $F$ is a modified Bessel function.
 When either $\vect r$ or $\vect r'$ is near a vacancy, the scaling is modified depending on the flux at the vacancy.
 By solving the free-fermion system numerically, we find that $z=1$ remains unchanged.
 The exponent $\alpha$ remains unity in the absence of flux but changes to $\alpha^\text{flux}=3/2$ in its presence, see Fig.~\ref{fig: one_vacancy_data_collapse}.
 Consequently we find $\sigma_{\boldsymbol{r}}\sim |\boldsymbol{r}|^{-3}$ and $\sigma_{\boldsymbol{r}}\sim |\boldsymbol{r}|^{-4}$ for $W_\text{\vacflux}=+1$ and $W_\text{\vacflux}=-1$, respectively.
 Remarkably, the magnetization around a vacancy can be used to determine the presence of a trapped flux.

 {\bf Multiple vacancies in a generic Kitaev QSL}.
 We now consider two well-isolated vacancies on opposite sublattices.
 The delocalized would-be zero-modes hybridize in this case, and the ground state manifold is spanned by the dangling modes alone.
-They are subject to the constraint $ \psi^{x}_{\vect R}\psi^{y}_{\vect R}\psi^{z}_{\vect R} \psi^{x}_{\vect R'}\psi^{y}_{\vect R'}\psi^{z}_{\vect R'} = \pm i~$, depending on the choice of the link variables $\hat u$.
+They are subject to the constraint depending on the choice of the link variables $\hat u$.
 The constraint implies that $ \tau_{\vect R}^\mu \tau_{\vect R'}^{\nu} =\pm i\psi^\mu_{\boldsymbol{R}} \psi^{\nu'}_{\boldsymbol{R}'}~$, i.e., the interaction between phantom spins is a fermion bilinear.
 When the dangling modes hybridize with the bulk fermions via $H_{\psi \lambda} $ of Eq.~\eqref{eqn.hybridize}, the phantom spins experience an effective coupling Notice that this RKKY-like interaction is mediated by a single fermion, unlike its analog in conventional metals, where it arises from particle-hole pairs.
 Similar to the single-vacancy case, the Green function depends on the fluxes at the vacancies.
 We numerically computed it for free fermions on an infinite cylinder.
 Our results show distinct power laws (\figref{fig: two_vacancies_data_scaling}).
 The Green function decays as $G \sim R^{-1}$, $R^{-3/2}$, or $R^{-2}$ for trapped fluxes at neither, one, or both vacancies, respectively.
+This scaling remains valid in the presence of additional vacancy pairs (see \refcite{supplementaryMaterial}).

 When two vacancies are on the same sublattice, their delocalized zero modes are protected from hybridizing.
 Indeed, \textit{any} bilinear of $\psi$ fermions is odd under time-reversal symmetry in this case.
 Still, interactions such as Eq.~\eqref{eqn.toy} with $ PH_{\sigma\tau}P\propto \psi^{x}_{\vect R}\psi^{y}_{\vect R}\psi^{z}_{\vect R}\psi^{0}_{\vect R}$ can reduce the ground state degeneracy to the one encoded by the phantom spins $\vec\tau_{\vect R},\vec\tau_{\vect R'}$.
 These, in turn, can interact via a more conventional RKKY-like interaction